quickwit-oss/quickwit/quickwit-cluster/docs/kubernetes-discovery.md

 I have seen distributed systems use a set of three idle machines as their seed pool.
 Their single job is to provide stable seeds for the workers coming in and out of the cluster.
 Once they are up, workers can reach any of them via a network-level load-balancer and reach a stable seed.

-Bootstrapping them in k8s is still non-trivial, and I would do so with a headless service.
+One topology option would be to run them in a dedicated statefulset, for them to have stable dns entries in the form `$release-seeds-$ordinal`, that could be statically be set in the `peer_seeds` config option.
+Another would be to use a headless service as described above.

 I do not see any advantage for Quickwit at this time, but we could keep this solution in the back of our mind for other environments.